Skip to content

 }

-The session field holds the MessageQueue, cwd, backgroundProcesses, and foregroundExecutions for a running agent.
+The session field holds the MessageQueue, AbortController, cwd, backgroundProcesses, foregroundExecutions, and optionally messages and allTools for debug introspection.
 It's stripped during save() and undefined on load().

 Short ID Matching